beNative/LogViewer/Readme.md

 Each of these receivers support multiple subscribers for which messages can be displayed in a dedicated logviewer.

-I compiled a pre-release version in the [releases](https://github.com/beNative/LogViewer/releases) section.
+I compiled a pre-release version to play with in the [releases](https://github.com/beNative/LogViewer/releases) section.
+I included the unit test executable that can be used to generate some sample logging.

 ## Screenshots